Five Middle Eastern women, three from Iran, one from Israel and one from Lebanon, came together for a common cause.

 During the course of about a year, they have been putting together a body of work that encompassed their experiences, struggles and hopes for the future.

 In this very personal exhibition, they tackle women’s issues and cultural issues that regard their homelands and include the women’s reactions.

-She has photographs and paintings of some of the atrocities suffered by the prisoners.
+She has photographs and paintings of some of the atrocities that occurred to the prisoners.
 A long plaque with the names of the missing prisoners hangs on a wall, remembering those who have probably perished unjustly for their beliefs.

-She also demonstrates some of the punishments they endured.
-All the women take their work personally, and Mehri’s work is particularly emotional.
+She also demonstrates some of the punishments that endured.
+All the women take ther work personal, and Mehri’s work is particularly emotional.